Most recently updated on December 26, 2021

 On May 4, 2014, Needles recorded a temperature of 102 degrees with a dew point of minus 38 degrees for a relative humidity of 0.33 percent, a measurement that tied an afternoon in Iran for the lowest value ever recorded on Earth.

 The town’s dryness and heat made news in July 2021 when city officials expressed concerns that Needles’ only water pump that meets state standards was drying up under California’s summer of drought.
-If the pump runs dry, the town’s citizens might not see any water flowing from their faucets.
+If the pump had run dry, the town’s citizens might not have seen any water flowing from their faucets.
+The well was fixed soon after that announcement and since then the city has received funds to build a new well.

 Weather and water aside, Needles also has its cultural lore.